aholstenson/miio/README.md

   .catch(console.error);
 ```

-## Advanced: Call a miIO-method directly
+## Advanced: Raw API-usage and calling the Xiaomi miIO-method directly

 It's possible to call any method directly on a device without using the
 top-level API.
 This is useful if some aspect of your device is not yet